 (continued)

 Definitions of Terms for Services

-Remediation Accommodations Modifications
+Remediation Accomm odations Modifications

 Teaching that includes identification of a student's specific learning skill deficit and corrective, remedial, or clinical approaches to improve that deficit.
 For example, a student who is having trouble learning to read may get extra help on individual phonics work.
 The adjustments that the school provides that will make a student more successful academically.
 These may include strategies to bypass a weak function or skill.
 For example, a student with handwriting issues may use a keyboard for written assignments.
 Changes that a school or teacher may make to the curriculum.
 This may result in a modified grade or diploma at the high school level.
 For example, a student who has a challenging learning disability in math may have fewer math problems assigned.

 Definitions of Te rms for Settings ;

 Class Within a Class (CWC) or Co-Taught (CT) Push-In Pull-Out Resource Room

 CWC is an inclusion model of service delivery for students with mild to moderate disabilities.
 CT is a collaborative teaching model that pairs a special education teacher with a general education teacher.
 These two professionals co-plan and co-teach.
 The general education teacher is the curriculum expert, and the special education teacher is the strategic expert when co-planning.
 Planning also involves deciding which teacher is the lead and which is the support for each lesson.
-Successful planning provides for the education of all students who are in a CWC classroom. or a the language occupate or phys working in the calong w pe of therapy s a TOD and/ erapist (speech- ge therapist, tional therapist) g with a student classroom with the general on teacher 1, 2014).
+Successful planning provides for the education of all students who are in a CWC classroom.
+Push-In This type of therapy involves a TOD and/ or a therapist (speech-language therapist, occupational therapist) working with a student in the classroom along with the general education teacher (Miller, 2014).
 This type of thera provided by the Tother therapist or of the general educlassroom (Miller 2014).
 OD or itside ication A classroom in a student's school where special program services are provided by the TOD.